TeamWeave

 Informed by 22 years of lived experience and 600+ team check-ins

-In response, many organisations attempt to address these challenges through top-down culture change initiatives.
-While well-intentioned, these can struggle to create lasting change if they don’t engage teams directly and build the human skills and trust needed at the ground level.
+Many organisations try to fix this through top-down culture initiatives.
+While well-intentioned, these can struggle to create lasting change if they don’t engage teams directly and build trust and the human skills where the work actually happens.

-TeamWeave supports teams in small organisations to do this by starting with regular team check-ins - a practical entry point that builds the human skills and conditions needed for healthier collaboration, performance and fulfilment.
+We help teams grow trust, culture, and capability from within — starting with regular team check-ins.
+A practical entry point that builds the human skills and conditions needed for healthier collaboration, performance and fulfilment.

 Workshop - The Power of Check-ins